sud0n1m/discourse-chef/README.md

 ### 5. Now the last mile is up to you...

-This is as far as I have got... what you have now is:
+This is as far as I got... what you have now is:

 * Redis
 * Postgresql